wp-plugins/awesome-support/readme.txt

 == Roadmap ==

 Want to know what’s next for Awesome Support?
 [Check out the roadmap](https://trello.com/b/pHYdtkHc).
 You can also vote for the ideas you like best!

+== Add-Ons ==

+Need to extend Awesome Support's features?
+We have lots of add-ons to help you setup the perfect support site.
+[Check out our add-ons page](http://getawesomesupport.com/addons/?utm_source=wordpress.org&utm_medium=other-notes&utm_campaign=Extend).